b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 ### LeGrand Richards
 > *5 weeks after the initial announcement, two men were granted an opportunity to speak with LeGrand Richards, one of the senior Apostles.
 They asked several key questions of the Elder and one of the most straightforward descriptions of the process of modern revelation was given in reply.
 In addition, other interesting topics were discussed including the existence of Joseph’s seer-stone, the legitimacy of the “Lectures on Faith” and changes to the Book of Mormon.*

-&mdash; *[The Legrand Richards Interview](https://thoughtsonthingsandstuff.com/the-legrand-richards-interview)*, Thoughts on Things and Stuff
+— *[The Legrand Richards Interview](https://thoughtsonthingsandstuff.com/the-legrand-richards-interview)*, Thoughts on Things and Stuff

 The link above has a transcription of this interview, along with links to [an audio recording](https://archive.org/details/1978LegrandRichardsInterview) and [an offsite transcript](https://archive.org/details/CorrespondenceWithLeGrandRichardsRegarding1978Interview).
 I'll include two excerpts of that interview here: